mantidproject/documents/Design/Workbench/design-layout.md

  - [matplotlib][matplotlib_org]
  - [IPython][IPython]

-`sip` will be used for exporting any required C/C++ to Python.
+`sip` will be used for exporting any required C/C++ to Python. `boost.python` will be maintained for the framework exports.

+See a note in [architecture design](design-arch.md) about Qwt and existing interfaces/widgets.

 Python 2/3
 ----------

 Due to the requirement to support RedHat 7 we will continue to write Python 2/3 compatible code.

 PyQt shim
 ----------